Sarah Ruhl: The Clean House

 Ruhl gained widespread recognition for her play The Clean House (2004).
-"The play takes place in a 'metaphysical Connecticut' where married doctors employ a Brazilian housekeeper who is more interested in coming up with the perfect joke than in cleaning.
-Trouble erupts when the husband falls in love with one of his cancer patients".
+The play centers married doctors who employ a Brazilian housekeeper who is trying to come up with the perfect joke.
+The husband then falls in love with one of his cancer patients and trouble ensues.
 It won the Susan Smith Blackburn Prize in 2004 and was a Pulitzer Prize finalist in 2005.

 Eurydice

-Eurydice (2004) was produced Off-Broadway at the Second Stage Theatre in June to July 2007.
+Eurydice (2004) was produced off-Broadway at the Second Stage Theater in June to July 2007.
 Prior to that it had been staged at Yale Rep (2006), Berkeley Rep (2004), Georgetown University, and Circle X Theatre.
-She wrote Eurydice in honor of her father, who died in 1994 of cancer, and as a way to "have a few more conversations with him."
+She wrote Eurydice in honor of her father, who died in 1994 of cancer.
 The play explores the use and understanding of language, an interest which she shared with her father: